Double-fault: Visa revoked again, Djokovic faces deportation - WHIZ News

 Australia is currently facing a massive surge in virus cases driven by the highly transmissible omicron variant.
 On Friday, the nation reported 130,000 new cases, including nearly 35,000 in Victoria state.
 Although many infected people aren’t getting as sick as they did in previous outbreaks, the surge is still putting severe strain on the health system, with more than 4,400 people hospitalized.
 It’s also causing disruptions to workplaces and supply chains.

-“This pandemic has been incredibly difficult for every Australian but we have stuck together and saved lives and livelihoods. … Australians have made many sacrifices during this pandemic, and they rightly expect the result of those sacrifices to be protected,” Morrison said in a statement.
+“This pandemic has been incredibly difficult for every Australian but we have stuck together and saved lives and livelihoods. … Australians have made many sacrifices during this pandemic, and they rightly expect the result of those sacrifices to be protected,” Morrison said.
 “This is what the Minister is doing in taking this action today.”

 Everyone at the Australian Open — including players, their support teams and spectators — is required to be vaccinated for the illness caused by the coronavirus.
 Djokovic is not inoculated and had sought a medical exemption on the grounds that he had COVID-19 in December.